rks101/eglinux/README.md

 Now, after this workaround, Zoom will show Desktop sharing alongside Whiteboard sharing.

-Update: Ubuntu 26.04 - June 2026
+Update: Ubuntu 26.04
 0. You may struggle to share screen in Zoom on Ubuntu 26.04 with Wayland as windowing system unless zoom or wayland fixes it.
-See this port from CMU on zoom and wayland love story: https://www.math.cmu.edu/~gautam/sj/blog/20220326-zoom-wayland.html
+See [the post from CMU](https://www.math.cmu.edu/~gautam/sj/blog/20220326-zoom-wayland.html) on zoom and wayland love story.

 1. Install [Zoom Desktop Client](https://zoom.us/download?os=linux) using GDebi package manager
 ```